 GENETICS

-The first DBA gene was identified in 1997 as RPS19, a gene which encodes a ribosomal protein (RP) on the small subunit of the ribosome.
-Approximately 20-25% of DBA patients have a mutation in this gene.
-Subsequently 11 more ribosomal protein genes have been discovered to be causative of DBA.
+The first DBAS gene was identified in 1997 as RPS19, a gene which encodes a ribosomal protein (RP) of the small subunit of the ribosome.
+Approximately 20-25% of DBAS patients have a mutation in this gene.
+To date, a total of 28 genes have been discovered to cause DBAS.
 These genes encode both small and large ribosomal proteins.
-Mutations as well as deletions have been identified in these genes and found in 65-70% of DBA patients.
-As of 2019, there are 24 DBA genes that have been identified.
-A specific bone marrow failure panel has been generated to test the genes listed below.
+Mutations as well as deletions have been identified in these genes and found in approximately 80% of patients.
+Mutations have also been noted in 3 non-RP genes, including GATA1, TSR2, and HEATR3.
+A genetic bone marrow failure panel can identify the gene in most cases.
+Whole exome sequencing (WES) or whole genome sequencing (WGS) may be used to identify the gene mutation in DBAS.

 -